AlpErTunga29/Code-Forces-Problem-Set/README.md

 # Code-Forces-Problem-Set
-Solutions for some of the problems at codeforces.com
+Solution for A. Contest Start problem at codeforces.com it takes around 32100 KB memory and run time is 100 to 140 ms